Pistonight/botw-save-state/README.md

 If you installed the mod before SS2.0 and is upgrading, make sure to delete `/atmosphere/exefs_patches/botwsavs`.
 Otherwise, Please open an issue and upload the crash report found in `/atmosphere/crash_reports/<timestamp>.log`, where `<timestamp>` is a number.
 The greatest number is the most recent crash.

+#### Q: IO Error when saving/restoring to file, or config not working
+Make sure the root of the SD card has a `/botwsavs/` folder.
+The folder can be empty but must exist.

 #### Q: Will there be support for TOTK?
 Making a mod like this requires an insane amount of research, and I was lucky to have Bloom do most of it